Last Updated on: 6th October 2023, 11:54 am

 Allow Oxygen Inside The Fridge

-A brumating tortoise still needs to breathe but requires less air than normal.
+A brumating tortoise still needs to breathe but requires less air than usual.
 Wild tortoises bury themselves deep in the ground, where oxygen levels are low.

 There are two ways to give oxygen to a tortoise.
 You can open the fridge’s door, which should be done at least 3 times a week, for about 1-2 minutes.